Treat the whole patient

 - Espinosa OA, Zanetti ADS, Antunes EF, Longhi FG, Matos TA, Battaglini PF.
 Prevalence of comorbidities in patients and mortality cases affected by SARS-CoV2: a systematic review and meta-analysis.
 Rev Inst Med Trop Sao Paulo.
 2020;62:e43.
 Published 2020 Jun 22. doi:10.1590/S1678-9946202062043

 adults suffer from multiple chronic conditions.

-of healthcare professionals would consider using the tool to improve the care that they give in the future.
+of healthcare professionals would consider using the Manager to improve the care that they give in the future.

-of healthcare professionals said the guidance from the tool changed the care they give to patients.
+of healthcare professionals said the guidance from the Manager changed the care they give to patients.

 Treating patients with multiple chronic conditions is complicated.
 It is a balancing act, requiring careful consideration of the acute illness that might have precipitated a patient’s hospital admission and their pre-existing conditions.

 That is why we have made it as simple as possible to access the Comorbidities Manager.
 Available on website and offline-capable mobile app, the latest clinical information is available 24-7 whenever and wherever you need it.